Welcome to the Upper Great

 to more information about past and current environmental reviews.

 UGP is the largest of WAPA's four regions and encompasses all or parts of 6 states: Iowa, Minnesota, Montana, Nebraska, North Dakota, and South Dakota.
 The UGP is also the most environmentally and culturally diverse area managed by WAPA.
 Environmental staff consult with over 20 Federally-recognized Indian Tribes on various WAPA actions, ensure protection of roughly 25 Federally-listed species which call UGP home, and ensure environmental compliance at over 100 substations and across nearly 7,800 miles of power lines.

 Environmental Reviews (NEPA)

-NEPA's objective is to improve Federal decision-making by providing opportunities for early involvement of the public and Federal, state, tribal, and local entities in the planning process and by disclosing potential impacts associated with proposed actions.
+NEPA's objective is to improve Federal decision-making by providing opportunities for early involvement of the public, Federal, state, tribal, and local entities in the planning process and by disclosing potential impacts associated with proposed actions.
 To assist Federal agencies achieve this objective, the CEQ developed regulations and guidance for implementing NEPA that outline the processes for preparing environmental impact statements (EIS), environmental assessments, and categorically-excluded actions (CX).